Stability of convergence rates: Kernel interpolation on non-Lipschitz domains: Kernel interpolation on arbitrary domains

 \subsubsection{Convergence rates for non-Lipschitz domains}

-Theorem \ref{th:main_result} can be used to deduce convergence rates for interpolation on non-Lipschitz domains and thus allowing a comparison to Sobolev spaces: Theorem \ref{th:main_result} allows to consider a well-shaped domain $\Omega$, for which decay statements like in Eq.~\eqref{eq:assumption_alg_decay} or \eqref{eq:assumption_exp_decay} are available, e.g.\ via sampling inequalities \cite{Narcowich2004, WendlandRieger2005, Narcowich2006}.
-Then, Theorem \ref{th:main_result} states that the same convergence rates (with adjusted constants) also hold for smaller domains $\Omegat \subset \Omega$.
-On top, there is an algorithm to obtain such interpolation points, namely the $P$-greedy algorithm applied to $\Omegat$.
+\Cref{th:main_result} can be used to deduce convergence rates for interpolation on non-Lipschitz domains and thus allows a comparison to Sobolev spaces: We consider a kernel $k$ such that $\ns \asymp H^\tau(\Omega)$ for $\tau > d/2$ for a well-shaped domain $\Omega$ (e.g.\ satisfying a Lipschitz boundary), see also \Cref{sec:introduction}.
+In this case, decay statements as in Eq.~\eqref{eq:assumption_alg_decay} are available, e.g.\ via sampling inequalities \citep{narcowich2005sobolev, wendland2005approximate, narcowich2006sobolev}.
+Then, \Cref{th:main_result} states that the same convergence rates (with adjusted constants) also hold in $\nsa$, i.e.\ in the RKHS over the smaller domains $\Omegat \subset \Omega$.
+On top, there is an algorithm to obtain such interpolation points, namely the (weak) $P$-greedy algorithm applied to $\Omegat$.
 This is exemplified in a numerical example in Subsection \ref{subsec:conv_rates_cusps}.

-It is crucial to point out that the decay property of the power function, which is independent of the shape of the domain $\Omega$, is also a striking difference compared to Sobolev spaces, where approximation properties (in the sense of sampling inequalities, \cite{Narcowich2004, WendlandRieger2005, Narcowich2006}) depend on the properties of the domain.
-The important difference is that the resulting RKHS can be smaller than the corresponding Sobolev space:
+It is crucial to point out that the decay property of the power function, which is independent of the shape of the domain $\Omega$, is also a striking difference compared to Sobolev spaces $H^\tau(\Omegat)$ on $\Omegat$ if defined in their standard way via the existence of integrable weak derivates.
+Using that definition of Sobolev spaces, the RKHS $\nsa$ of the considered kernel can be smaller than the corresponding Sobolev space.
+The reason for this is that the RKHS $\nsa$ always allows for an extension from $\Omega \subset \R^d$ to $\R^d$ (see \Cref{subsec:restriction_extension_domain}), while for Sobolev spaces specific assumptions on the boundary are required in order to have an extension operator \citep{adams2003sobolev, agranovich2015sobolev}.
+However, if one defines Sobolev spaces via the restriction of the global Sobolev spaces to $\Omega \subset \R^d$, see e.g.\ \citep[Theorem 5.1.1]{agranovich2015sobolev} or \citep[Section 2.4]{novak2006function}, the spaces will coincide with $\nsa$.